“Forgotten Hollywood”- Memorial Day prayers…

 Manny P. here…

-Last weekend’s event presented by the Orange County Screenwriters Association was amazing by all accounts.
+Last weekend’s event presented by Orange County Screenwriters Association was amazing by all accounts.
 It was so good, I don’t know where to begin to sum up the day’s highlights at the Regency South Coast Village Theatre in Santa Ana.

 Screenwriters logo regency